odoo/documentation/sales/send_quotations/quote_template.rst

 On each template, you can also specify discounts if the option is activated in the *Sales* settings.
-The base price is set in the product configuration and can be alterated by customer pricelists.
+The base price is set in the product configuration and can be changed by customer pricelists.

 ..
 TODO (TO LINK DOC LATER WHEN DONE based on this https://www.odoo.com/documentation/user/13.0/sales/products_prices/prices/pricing.html